 There are a number of reasons why this Storage Register could be required.

-When we commenced this project (in conjunction with the Energy Storage Council) in early 2016, we identified these 4 Reasons as starters:
+When we commenced this project (in conjunction with the Smart Energy Council) in early 2016, we identified these 4 Reasons as starters:

 |Reason 1 = To assist First Responders (particularly the fire service) to understand what’s onsite (and next door), and what to do with them, on their way to residential fire||We link to articles on this site about assistance to First Responders, where they are posted.|